Martha N. Hill Early Career Investigator Award

 - All applicants for the Martha Hill Early Career Investigator Award must be active members of the Council on Cardiovascular and Stroke Nursing at the time of award submission.
 The finalists must be available to attend the Cardiovascular Nursing Council Dinner at Scientific Sessions to accept the award.
 If you need to become an AHA Professional Member, you should do so by one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
 Learn more about becoming an AHA Professional Member.

-- Abstract must be submitted to one of the categories for presentation at the AHA's Scientific Sessions in which the Council on Cardiovascular and Stroke Nursing is the lead/primary sponsor.
+- Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Cardiovascular and Stroke Nursing is the lead/primary sponsor.
+View a list of Council Awards and Travel Grants Available by Abstract Category and Community (PDF).
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
-View a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).

 - An individual may not compete for similar early career investigator awards from the other American Heart Association scientific councils during the same scientific meeting.